Mikaela/mikaela.github.io/pages/irc.markdown

 layout: page
 title: IRC
 permalink: /irc/
-excerpt: Where do you find me at IRC and verify that it's me.
-Also includes my IRC related posts that are hopefully helpful and my policy on joining personal channels of other people (e.g. ##channels at freenode).
+excerpt: "Where do you find me at IRC and verify that it's me.
+Also includes my IRC related posts that are hopefully helpful and my policy on joining personal channels of other people (e.g. ##channels at freenode)."
 ---

 I am on multiple IRC networks and finding me on those should be easy as